dilbwagsingh/Business-profit-prediction/README.md

 2. Clone or download the repository.
 3. Open the main.py file and run it using a python3.x interpreter.

+Any sort of improvement to the existing model is appreciated.

 **Note** : This project was originally written in python-3.7.3 and maynot be compatible with older python variants